thesave/academic_website_/website/teaching.md

       - "Robust action and the rise of the Medici, 1400-1434"
       - "The Jesus Movement and Social Network Analysis"
       - "Using Social Network Analysis to Reveal Unseen Relationships in Medieval Scotland"
+      - "Compositional Equivalence with actor attributes - Positional analysis of the Florentine Families network"
   -
     field: Biology
     titles: